ongres/stackgres/doc/content/en/09-runbooks/07-ferretdb-stackgres/_index.md

 kubectl apply -f 05-sgcluster.yaml
 ```

-The cluster should be brought up:
+After some seconds to a few minutes, the cluster should be brought up:

 ```sh
 kubectl -n ferretdb get pods